aamistak/gatsby-starter-netlify-cms/src/pages/index.md

 intro:
   blurbs:
     - image: /img/level2characterpreview.png
-      text: Noob friendly but skill based
+      text: Noob friendly but skill basedx
     - image: /img/coffee-gear.png
-      text: No pay to win
+      text: No pay to winx
     - image: /img/tutorials.png
-      text: Community votes
+      text: Community votesx
     - image: /img/meeting-space.png
-      text: Weekly Updates
+      text: Weekly Updatesx
-  heading: What we offer
+  heading: What we offerx
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee